antimatter15/eigensheep/README.md

 All of the access keys can be revoked and all of the resources can be removed simply by deleting the CloudFormation stack from the AWS console.

-*Q: Where does Eigensheep store access key information?*
+*Q: Where does Eigensheep store its configuration?*

 A: Eigensheep stores its access keys and configuration in the `~/.aws/config` file under the `eigensheep` profile.

+*Q: Can I use Eigensheep without installing the CloudFormation Stack?*

+A: Yes.
+Although it's a bit more complicated to set up.
+You can use any AWS access key and secret, so long as it has the ability to modify/invoke a Lambda named "EigensheepLambda" (which must be manually created).
+You must also create an S3 bucket named "eigensheep-YOUR_ACCOUNT_ID", where YOUR_ACCOUNT_ID is your numerical AWS account ID.

 ## Acknowledgements